pascal-p/ya_bookmark_app_angular_js/README.md

 # Bookmark mini-APP

-A simple JSON API for a bookmark mini app with tags using Sinatra (http://www.sinatrarb.com/) Also offers the same basic CRUD functions through the web interface.
+A simple JSON API for a bookmark mini app with tags using Sinatra (http://www.sinatrarb.com/) It also offers the CRUD functions through the web interface served from Sinatra
++ Frontend developped with AngularJS

 Inspired by book: "Seven Web Frameworks in Seven Weeks" by Jack Moffit and Fred Daoud (src: https://pragprog.com/book/7web/seven-web-frameworks-in-seven-weeks)

-## Installation

-TODO:

 ## Usage